emiliebarnard/discord-bot/index.markdown

 3\.
 Under **Settings** on the left-side of the page, select **OAuth2**.

-  ><sup>Note:OAuth2 is a common tool that allows an application or website to access information from another host.
+  ><sup>Note: OAuth2 is a common tool that allows an application or website to access information from another host.
 In our case, it will allow our bot to access resources from Discord.</sup>

 4\.
 Under **Scopes**, select **bot**.